isabl-io/docs/README.md

 # Home

-Isabl is a plug-and-play open-source framework for scalable bioinformatics operations designed to support automated processing and management of NGS assets and their metadata.
+Isabl is a plug-and-play open-source framework for scalable bioinformatics operations designed to support automated processing and management of experimental assets and their metadata.
 Isabl's patient centric model enables advanced integrations with multinomial data types and linkage to other institutional information systems such as clinical databases and visualization interfaces.
 Have questions?
 Ask [here](https://gitter.im/isabl-io/community).

 {% page-ref page="quick-start.md" %}

-### Features
+## Features

 * 👾 **Backend, Data Model and RESTful API**
   * Fully featured and brisk RESTful API with extensive swagger documentation
   * Comprehensive permissions controls and user groups
   * Patient centric relational model with support for:

-    * _Individuals_, _samples_, sequencing _experiments_ and _cohorts_
+    * _Individuals_, _samples_,  _experiments_ and _cohorts_
     * _Assembly_ aware bioinformatics _applications_ and _analyses_
     * Choice models such as _diseases_, _centers_ and more
     * **Custom fields** for all schemas!
 * 🤖 **Command Line Interface and Software Development Kit**

-  * NGS Assets Management \(Permissions, Storage, Tracking\)
+  * Digital Assets Management \(Permissions, Storage, Tracking\)
   * Automated execution and tracking of bioinformatics applications
   * Project and patient level results auto-merge
   * Operational automations on data import and analyses status change